AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-smart-suggestions.md

     *Get started on the new project.*

-1. Click the **Download** button on the top to download the service JSON.
+1. Select the **Download** button on the top to download the service JSON.

     <img src="assets/download-json.png" alt="download json" width=500>